+Avocado benefits for weight loss is another important reason you need avocado peras.
 Contrary to popular assumptions, the avocado can be a helpful part of a successful weight-management program.
 Its high-fat content gives a quicker feeling of satiation (fullness), thus helping to reduce overeating.

 Its high-fat content also makes an overall sound diet more palatable, reducing the temptation to binge on foods high in sugars or saturated fats.